nassim-fox/pdfutilclient_web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.

+## Access the app

+You can access the app from https://pdfutilclient.herokuapp.com/imTopdf
+This is a free server, hence the performance is bad and the app is sometimes too slow

 ## Development server

+If you use the app localy
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding